0xCurvy/curvy-docs/docs/create-your-curvy-wallet.md

 ### Step 4: Create a Password

 After choosing your Curvy ID, you’ll set a password to protect your wallet on this device.
-Even if someone gets access to your browser or device, they won’t be able to use your wallet without this password.
+This ensures that even if someone gets access to your browser or device, they won’t be able to use your wallet without the password.

 ![Create a Password](./public/images/create_password.png)